systbiol/reports/2018_August/communications-report-August2018.md

    - The SSB facebook group is a closed group, but I started accepting every request to join.
 No spam or ill effects thus far.
    - Membership has grown from 1,862 members in Jan.
 2018 to 2,011 Aug 1 2018
    - The group is largely quiet, with minimal discussion and majority of posts being mildly self-promotional sharing of workshop and conference announcements.

+## Agenda items:
+  - Opt in vs. opt out for exec @systematicbiologists.org email addresses?
+  - Maintin a broader mailing-list than just membership?